-You might consider syncing your document library with your computer to work with documents.
-Syncing creates a local folder on your desktop machine where you can open and edit files easily.
+We recommend that you sync your document library with your computer to work with documents.
+Syncing creates a local folder on your computer where you can open and edit files easily.
 When you save a document, it's automatically uploaded to the SharePoint or OneDrive for work or school.
-For more info, see Sync SharePoint files with the new OneDrive sync app.
+For more information, see Sync SharePoint files with your computer.

 If the issue happens with Open with Explorer or View in File Explorer, see Open in Explorer or View with File Explorer.

 Download and check files locally

 Some problems occur because of differences in versions of SharePoint server and Office.
 If you can't get it to work, try downloading the file and seeing if you can open it locally.

 Depending on the version of SharePoint, do one of the following:

 In SharePoint, select the file, and click Download on the command bar, or click the ellipses (...) and then click Download.